wlillisdev/hangman/README.md

   # Unfixed Bugs
-  - I am aware there is pep 8 errors in the hangman _lives files, This is a result of ascii banner inserted, it is giving a trailing whitespace warning, i discussed this with my mentor and tutor support, there was no straight forward fix, it has no effect on the game performance, and i chose to leave it is as i thought it was good feature for user experience.
+  - I am aware there is pep 8 errors in the hangman _lives files, this is a result of ascii banner inserted, it is giving a trailing whitespace warning, I discussed this with my mentor and tutor support, there was no straight forward fix, it has no effect on the game performance, and I chose to leave it is as I thought it was good feature for user experience.

 # Deployment